BurningHoryd/frontmatter-automation/README.md

 JSON parse failed → Your endpoint may not support response_format: { type: "json_object" }.
 Remove or adjust.

-## 🔒 Privacy
+## 🔒 Privacy & Network Usage

+This plugin requires an API key from [OpenAI](https://platform.openai.com/) or another compatible provider.
-This plugin sends note content (with images/code truncated) to the configured LLM endpoint.
+Your notes' content (with images and code truncated) is sent to the configured API endpoint for generating titles, summaries, and tags.

-Please review your notes before sending sensitive content.
+- **API Key**: You must provide your own API key in the plugin settings.
+- **Network use**: Note content is transmitted over the internet to the configured endpoint.
+- **Costs**: Depending on your provider’s pricing, using this plugin may incur costs.
+- **Local safety**: Aside from the AI requests, all processing happens locally inside Obsidian.

 ## 📄 License